ccolle/TransAm/_posts/2017-05-31-day-015-breaks-interstate-park-hindman.markdown

 distance:  116
 ---

-On my way out of the parkI took the time to walk to a viewpont over the canyon.
+On my way out of the park I took the time to walk to a viewpont over the canyon.
 The day started with a descent towards Elkhorn, during which I passed the Dutch couple (Meta & Gerrit) and an American woman (Cathy) who is also cycling the TransAm.
 Cycling through the canyon and the rock formations was a beautiful start of the day.
 Soon I crossed the state border into Kentucky.